LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ![image](https://user-images.githubusercontent.com/60980933/125465154-dd336bf8-d2c5-4061-bd0f-e91bc27b088d.png)

-If you look at the response, Elasticsearch lists the error type(line 5) as "json_parse_exception" and the reason(line 6) as ""Unexpected character...: was expecting double-quote to start field name.. at line: 9]"
+If you look at the response, Elasticsearch lists the error type(line 5) as "json_parse_exception" and the reason(line 6) as "Unexpected character...: was expecting double-quote to start field name.. at line: 9]"

+### Cause of Error 7

 This error is occuring because the parameter type phrase was placed outside of curly brackets that wrap up the multi_match query.